🧑🦲 Developer Persona

 Architect, engineer and such titles are borrowed from other disciplines where they require half a dozen years of certified training.
 This does not apply to software development.
 Developers rarely know the full picture when starting as tools, techniques and requirements change rapidly.
-A developer is more akin to a city planner, "x goes around here", "y goes somewhere in the future".
+A developer is more akin to a city planner, "x goes around here," "y will go somewhere in the future."

 Every measure of a good developer is qualitative.
 That makes them all subjective.
 But there are four basic traits that most promising programmers have in common.

 - Wants to know about the development process as a whole.